micag2025/llmed_certification_FineTuneFlow/README.md

-# LLM Engineering & Deployment (LLMED) Certification – Capstone Project : Fine-Tuning & Optimization of BART for Dialogue Summarization (HighlightSum)
+# LLM Engineering & Deployment (LLMED) Certification: Fine-Tuning & Optimization of BART for Dialogue Summarization (HighlightSum)

 This repository contains the full implementation for to the publication **LLMED Certification - Capstone Project : LLM Fine-Tuning & Optimization of Bart for Dialogue Summarization (HighlightSum)**, completed as part of the **LLM Engineering and Deployment Certification program** by [Ready Tensor](https://www.readytensor.ai)